 Vice President of Student Services

 The Title IX Officer is responsible for facilitating the investigation and remedies, as well as offer support resources to the victim/complainant, for any allegation of sex or gender-based harassment, discrimination, misconduct, violence or any other conduct covered by Title.
-The Title IX Officer works closely with Student Services, Academic Affairs, Human Resources, Campus Security and other office during Title IX investigation and to provide education programming for the campus community.
+The Title IX Officer works closely with Student Services, Academic Affairs, Human Resources, Public Safety and other office during Title IX investigation and to provide education programming for the campus community.

 Knowledge of Child Sexual Abuse

-Any employee, student or volunteer of Niagara County Community College who witnesses or has reasonable cause to suspect any sexual abuse of a child occurring on College property or while off campus during official College business or College-sponsored events shall have an affirmative obligation to report such conduct to Campus Security immediately.
+Any employee, student or volunteer of Niagara County Community College who witnesses or has reasonable cause to suspect any sexual abuse of a child occurring on College property or while off campus during official College business or College-sponsored events shall have an affirmative obligation to report such conduct to Public Safety immediately.
 Such report should include the names of the victim and assailant (if known), other identifying information about the victim and assailant, the location of the activity, and the nature of the activity.
-Upon receiving such a report, Campus Security shall promptly notify the Director of Campus Security and Safety who shall report such incidents to the responsible College officials.
+Upon receiving such a report, Public Safety shall promptly notify the Director of Public Safety and Safety who shall report such incidents to the responsible College officials.
 In addition, to aid in the prevention of crimes against children on property of the College and/or during official NCCC business at events sponsored by the College, relevant employees should be trained on the identification of such crimes and proper notification requirements.
 Vendors, licenses or others who are given permission to come on campus or to use College facilities for events or activities that will include participation of children shall ensure that they have in place procedures for training, implementation of applicable pre-employment screening requirements and reporting of child sexual abuse.
 For purposes of this policy, the applicable definitions of child sexual abuse are those used in the NYS Penal Law in Article 130 and 263 and Section 360.10 and “child” is defined as an individual under the age of 17.”

 Reporting Alleged Violations of Discrimination